 FilterDefault specifies the behaviour if all primary filters return ignore, see section Filters.

-Only one entry of this type is allowed.
+Only one entry of this type is allowed. {module\level, Level, [Module]} for each Module.

-'''

-{module_level, Level, [Module]}

-'''

 Sets module log level for the given modules.
-Equivalent to calling for each Module.
+Equivalent to calling

 '''

 logger:set_module_level(Module, Level)

 '''